Skip to main content

 About the Exhibition

-Since she first began making art in 1997, Chinatsu Ban (b.1973, Aichi Prefecture, Japan) has developed a singular aesthetic style, creating acrylic paintings and sketches of elephants and human figures that float on a blank rice-paper background or in front of candy-colored stripes.
+Since she first began making art in 1997, Chinatsu Ban (b.1 973, Aichi Prefecture, Japan) has developed a singular aesthetic style, creating acrylic paintings and sketches of elephants and human figures that float on a blank rice-paper background or in front of candy-colored stripes.
 V W X Yellow Elephant Underwear/H I J Kiddy Elephant, Ban’s first foray into sculpture, formally resembles her many colorful elephant drawings.
 With wide eyes, large bodies with small appendages, and no mouth, Ban’s two elephants are irresistibly cartoon-cute.
-But for the artist they are also charged with intense meaning and personal symbolism.
-Like Louise Bourgeois, in whose work spiders frequently appear as a totem of maternal protection, Chinatsu Ban’s elephants have a talismanic relationship to her own childhood.
+But for the artist, they are also charged with intense meaning and personal symbolism.
+Like Louise Bourgeois, in whose work spiders frequently appear as a totem of maternal protection, Chinatsu Ban use of elephants has a talismanic relationship to her own childhood.
 This dates back to a small elephant figurine she once bought, which became a charm and a reassuring symbol of peace and safety.

 Cuteness is an obsession for Ban, and her depictions are tinged with psychological edge.
 The Japanese word for “cute” is “kawaii.”
 More than just an adjective, the word has taken on tremendous cultural resonance in recent decades; the Japanese teen magazine CREA once noted that kawaii is “the most widely used, widely loved, habitual word in modern living Japanese.”
 From Hello Kitty, who first appeared on stationary products in the early 1970s, to more recent phenomena like pop duo Puffy AmiYumi, Japanese contemporary culture and the consumer goods market are saturated by all things kawaii.
 Anything can be made cute—even, in this case, a pile of elephant poop.